 This project aims to identify the options, impacts and issues for impactful sentencing reform intended to reduce the use of short prison sentences.

 There has been a lot of recent interest in this policy area.
-Last year, Scotland extended its presumption against short prison sentences.
+In 2019, Scotland extended its presumption against short prison sentences.
 In England and Wales, plans to restrict sentencers' access to short term imprisonment were mooted but failed to progress.

 The case for reform has been made on multiple grounds: proportionality, effectiveness at reducing reconvictions, morality, addressing underlying needs, as well as value for money considerations, and deteriorating conditions in the prison estate.